-In this guide on SPI communication, you will grasp concepts of SPI.
-SPI communication, which is also known as Serial Peripheral Interface, is a digital communication protocol that is used to transfer data serially (one bit at a time) between two or more digital devices like microcontrollers, microprocessors, or other devices.
-Many analog devices like analog to digital converts, analog sensors, temperature sensors, data converters are also provide interfacing mode based on SPI communication.
+In this guide on SPI communication, you will grasp the concepts of SPI communication protocol which is also known as Serial Peripheral Interface, is a digital communication protocol that is used to transfer data serially (one bit at a time) between two or more digital devices like microcontrollers, microprocessors, or other devices.
+Many analog devices like analog to digital converts, analog sensors, temperature sensors, and data converters also provide interfacing mode based on SPI communication.
 You can go through these two articles to get more practical exposure to this communication interface: